toluaina/toluaina.github.io/docs/schema/index.md

 An optional Elasticsearch index (defaults to database name)

 ### `node`
-An list of nodes describing the Elasticsearch document
+An object node describing the Elasticsearch document

 ### `setting`
 Elasticsearch setting configuration